Nate-BadScienceFiction/logic-engine-experiment/docs/KB_API_AND_DESIGN.md

 - Explain temporal reasoning — why a fluent holds at a particular time through initiation, persistence, and non-termination
 - Build recursive evidence trees from a conclusion down to its leaf evidence

 SWI-Prolog's `prolog_stack/1` shows the call stack during execution, and libraries like `pengines` can trace resolution steps, but neither produces a structured provenance record that connects conclusions to source evidence.
-The BSF2-IF provenance system fills this gap at three levels.
+The Cyclops Storm provenance system fills this gap at three levels.

 ### Three-Layer Architecture